Generalized Additive Models for Location Scale and Shape

 Arguments

-formula A GAM-type formula or Formula.
-All smooth terms of the mgcv package are supported, see also formula.gam.
-For gamlss.list() formula is a list of formulas.
+formula A GAM-type formula or Formula describing the additive predictors for the distribution parameters.
+All smooth terms from mgcv are supported, see also formula.gam.
+For gamlss.list(), formula is a list of formulas.

-family A gamlss.family or gamlss2.family object used to define distribution and the link functions of the parameters.
+family A gamlss.family or gamlss2.family object defining the response distribution and the link functions of its parameters.

 subset An optional vector specifying a subset of observations to be used in the fitting process.